UPDATE: This article is updated in August 2022 with the latest information. Read carefully, as this can help you earn more money from Adsense.

 But you should identify your own limit according to your blog’s layout.

-- Sometimes 2 ad units perform better than 3 ad units.
+- Sometimes lower number of ad units perform better than more ad units.

 - Placing ads above the fold yields better results.

-There are many different options available for the placement of ads, but I highly recommend using a minimum amount of ad units or utilizing adverts only at the bottom or on the sidebar.
+There are many different options available for placing ads, but I highly recommend using a minimum amount of ad units or utilizing adverts only at the bottom or on the sidebar.

-Let us know how many AdSense ad units you are using on your blog.
+Let us know how many AdSense ad units you use on your blog.
 Now that Google has lifted the limit, are you using more AdSense ad units, or are you keeping it the same?
 Share your experience in the comments!

-As always, feel free to share this post with your friends and colleagues on Facebook, Twitter, and Google Plus!
+As always, feel free to share this post with your friends and colleagues on Facebook, Twitter, and Whatsapp.